The Book on Jack Herer

-Right?
-So they’ve tried to go public and I think they’re still trying to raise some money to go public, but it hasn’t gone quite as well as they had hoped.
-So they’re essentially pivoting from being a media company to being cannabis merchants.
-So they’re going to be opening high times dispensers.
-And as I understand it, basically there’s an MSO, a multi-state operator called harvest health and recreation.
-They’re based in Arizona.
-They’ve got a presence in a lot of States.
-And a lot of these companies that are based in auto States are sort of realizing that that strategy doesn’t make sense and they’re, they’re offloading, I think about a dozen dispensaries to high times, and this has been in the works for awhile.
-The dispensary is either most of them or all of them aren’t yet open and the hope is that people are going to really want to buy weed from the high times dispensary.
+So, they’ve tried to go public and I think they’re still trying to raise some money to go public, but it hasn’t gone quite as well as they had hoped.
+They’re essentially pivoting from being a media company to being cannabis merchants.
+So, they’re going to be opening High Times dispensers.
+And as I understand it, basically there’s an MSO, a multi-state operator, called Harvest Health and Recreation.
+They’re based in Arizona, they’ve got a presence in a lot of states.
+And a lot of these companies that are based in a lot of states are sort of realizing that strategy doesn’t make sense and they’re offloading, I think about a dozen dispensaries to High Times, and this has been in the works for a little while.
+The dispensary is either most of them or all of them aren’t yet open and the hope is that people are going to really want to buy weed from the High Times dispensary.

 Donnell Alexander (03:46):

 Well, just following along with everything that’s happened since 2018 they’ve looked a lot like the gang that couldn’t shoot straight.
-They were putting on these cannabis cup events and there were complaints in Sacramento.
+They were putting on these Cannabis Cup events and there were complaints in Sacramento.
 I’m not sure that they can go back to San Bernardino.
-I thought from covering them in the California newsletter that they read company just destined to beef it.
-This little looks a little bit like an opportunity.
+I thought from covering them in the California newsletter that they were a company just destined to beef it.
+This tough looks a little bit like an opportunity.

 Alex Halperin (04:09):

 Yeah.
-I don’t remember exactly what happened with those events, but there was that lawsuit from a woman who, who’s, who’s handicapped, who felt that she had been mistreated and now you know, they want to be weed merchants.
-We’ll, we’ll see if it works.
+I don’t remember exactly what happened with those events, but there was that lawsuit from a woman who’s handicapped and who felt that she had been mistreated and now you know, they want to be weed merchants.
+We’ll see if it works.

 Donnell Alexander (04:26):

 Nobody wanted to appear a fool.
 Nobody that is except one little boy who for some strange reason hadn’t heard about the King’s new magic soup and didn’t know what he was supposed to see.
-Well, he took one look at the King, turned a little pale and said, look at the King of the King.
-The King, the King isn’t they altogether, but all together, the all together is all together as naked as the day [inaudible] but all together they all together.
+Well, he took one look at the King, turned a little pale and said, look at the King, look at the King.
+The King, the King isn’t they altogether, but all together, they are all together is all together as naked as the day [inaudible] but all together they all together.
 It’s all together.
 The very least the King has ever worn.